mreferre/knative-on-fargate/README.md

 #### Getting ready and pre-requisites

-The procedure below will setup Knative with Gloo support on an EKS control plane with no worker nodes.
-If a user was to setup Knative with Gloo on an EKS cluster with EC2 worker nodes [these instructions](https://knative.dev/docs/install/knative-with-gloo/) would suffice.
+The procedure below will setup Knative with Gloo support on an EKS control plane enabled to deploy on AWS Fargate (with no EC2 worker nodes).
+A fully serverless setup.

-Because Fargate introduces some peculariaties there is a need to shadow those instructions while adapting them to the requirements.
+Because Fargate introduces some peculariaties there is a need to shadow [these instructions](https://knative.dev/docs/install/knative-with-gloo/) while adapting them to the environment.

 As a prerequisite, you need to have an AWS account and a client environment with a series of tools (e.g. proper AWS credentials, the AWS CLI, kubectl, eksctl, etc.).
 The instructions below assume the usage of [eksutils](https://github.com/mreferre/eksutils) albeit you can achieve the same result using any environment with the proper tools installed.